-The fact of the matter is that the vast majority of startup founders never make it past year three and even less sell for multi-millions of dollars.
+The fact of the matter is that the vast majority of startup founders never make it past year three.
+And even less sell for multi-millions of dollars.
 Even if a founder sells her company for $30 million dollars to Apple, she probably could have done better working a day job all those years instead, with much less stress!
-(Related: Joining A Startup Will Probably Make You Poorer Than Richer)
+Don’t join a startup if you want to get rich.

 Would you rather make $15-000-$30,000 a month and “work” only 2-4 hours a day?
 Or, would you rather make minimum wage working 12-14 hours a day for two years with a 25% chance of selling your business for $100 million dollars and netting yourself a cool $25 million?
 If you don’t, all you are left with are your experiences.